 I’m vegan burger-obsessed as much as I’m a health nut.
-If there’s a burger on the menu, it’ll trump any organic carboardy bird food I’d usually go for.
-Burgers are the bomb!
-They’re cheap, filling, somewhat of a blank canvas for anyone’s imagination to go free, but (almost) always delicious whatever level of fanciness they’ve been dressed up or down into.
+If there’s a burger on the menu, it’ll trump any organic cardboardy bird food I’d usually go for.
 And to say Berlin has its vegan burger game down pat is quite the understatement.
-Every burger joints ha a vegan option.
+Every burger joints has a vegan option.
 Scratch that.
 Every restaurant has a burger option has a vegan burger option.
 Berlin has more burger spots than native Berliners and my ambition to document every single vegan burger option in the city was quickly shut down by the pace at which places open and close.
-So, as the Berlin vegan burger scene ebbs and flows as a goddamn annoying breathing thing (come back, Dandy Diner!), this guide is getting updated with latest discoveries and classics not to be missed.
+So, as the Berlin vegan burger scene ebbs and flows like a goddamn annoying breathing thing, this guide is getting updated with my latest discoveries and classics not to be missed.

 If you’re considering veganism for a month: high five!
 Make sure you read my Veganuary tips guide for a successful transition and my favourite vegan quotes for a little inspiration.
 If you’re considering taking this further than the month: you really should, and watching the best vegan documentaries there are out there is a great way to get to your ends.

 As you might have guessed from the number of blog posts that are already piled up here about Bali, I absolutely love it.
 A LOT.
 And for many reasons.
 The one I’ll be discussing today is Jamu, this traditional Indonesian medicinal drink that looks a bit like mango juice and that you might have seen popping up on several warung menus or in baskets on the head of the Jamu Gendong, these women roaming the streets selling their precious potions to the locals every morning.

 These days, every grocery store is also a vegan grocery store.